TcMenu/tcMenu/README.md

 ## Generating a menu from the UI for the impatient

-If you don't want to read the above documentation this gives a very quick start.
-Open the tcMenu Designer UI and set up your Arduino directory in "Edit -> General Settings", then check the "Library Versions" tab to ensure the embedded libraries are installed / up to date.

-Once the tcMenu library directory is located, the "File -> Examples" menu will load with all the examples.
-Load the example closest to the hardware you have.
-Once it's open, you'll see the menu tree structure on the left, and the details for each menu when selected on the right.
+Open the [Web based TcMenu Designer Turbo](https://designer.thecoderscorner.com) and either drag an example EMF file into it, or start a new project.
+Once you got an open project, you'll see the menu tree structure on the left, and the details for each menu when selected on the right.
 Below the menu tree are buttons that manage items in the menu tree.

-Once you've arranged your menu using the UI how you'd like it, choose `Code -> ID & Eeprom analyser` from the menu to check that you've not got any overlapping ranges, then choose `Code -> Generate` from the menu, choose appropriate hardware arrangements and hit generate.
+Once you've arranged your menu using the UI how you'd like it, go to the "Generate" tab at the top, choose appropriate hardware arrangements and hit generate.
+This will provide a zip with your new project.

-The Generator is capable of round trip development too - most of the code is offloaded into associated CPP and Header files.

-## TcMenu still supports Uno with LiquidCrystal dfRobot shield or Ssd1306Ascii

-We try to keep Uno viable for tcMenu.
-However, there are limitations to what we can do.
-You can run a full menu on an Uno, but it's unlikely that the remote Ethernet support will fit.
-For anything that includes remote control support, we recommend at least 64K of flash memory.
-We store the menu items in static RAM where it's supported by the hardware, to further reduce memory on the board.

 ## Libraries required for tcMenu